johnno1962/InjectionNext/README.md

-If you'd rather not be adding a SPM dependancy to your project, the app's resources contains pre-built bundles which you can copy into your app during the build by using a "Run Script/Build Phase" such as the following:
+If you'd rather not be adding a SPM dependancy to your project, the app's resources contains pre-built bundles which you can copy into your app during the build by using a "Run Script/Build Phase" (while disabling the "user script sandboxing" build setting) such as the following:

 ```
 export RESOURCES="/Applications/InjectionNext.app/Contents/Resources"